lukejkelly/TraitLab/README.md

 ylabel('Log-Savage--Dickey ratio', 'Interpreter', 'LaTeX'); ;

 ```
 We need to specify a reference node for `getConstraintNodeTimes` as when the tree is written to file, the node times times are shifted so that the most recent node has time 0.
-This is only an issue for unconstrained leaf nodes as we do not allow ancestral node times to drop below their offspring at time 0.
+This is only an issue for unconstrained leaf nodes which can have negative node times as we do not allow ancestral node times to drop below their offspring at time 0.

 ---
 ## Synthetic data